valitor/ios/README.md

 ## Installation

 1. Copy all contents of Test/Library into your application.
-Make sure to mark 'Cope files if needed' and make sure that the files are added to your project's target.
+Make sure to mark 'Copy files if needed' and make sure that the files are added to your project's target.
+The files needed for the library are:
+Constants.h
+CommunicationManager.h/m
+communicationThread.h/m
+iSMP.framework
+TcpServer.h/m
+VALAmount.h/m
+Valitor.a
+VALBaseClass.h (implementation file kept hidden in Valitor.a) VALCard.h/m
+VALRequest.h/m

 2. Add the following to your Info.plist:
 \<key\>UISupportedExternalAccessoryProtocols\</key\>